-Visiting the Blue Ridge Institute and Museum in Ferrum Virginia
+Visiting the Blue Ridge Institute and Museum in Ferrum, Virginia – Appalachian Heritage and Moonshine History

-This weekend Fish and I managed to find ourselves in Ferrum, Virginia, and we found one of the funnest little museums.
+This weekend, Fish and I found ourselves in Ferrum, Virginia, and stumbled into one of the most delightful small museums I’ve ever visited.
 Let me tell you all about it.

 Unfortunately, we couldn't get another shot glass.
 The gift shop (oddly) didn't have any of those.